 One of my biggest daily tasks is to maintain and operate our Homeless Management Information System.
 This is a local database utilized to coordinate care and necessary treatment for our homeless neighbors.
 I spend a large part of my day sorting and sifting through data.

-Trainings are one of the best parts of my job as they allow me to reconnect with people and provide insight into the systematic and policy changes that we need to work to build.
+Training is one of the best parts of my job as it allows me to reconnect with people and provide insight into the systemic and policy changes that my teammate and I need to build.
 These are the times our team builds relationships and grounds our work in the experience of the community.